sagelabs/standards/linux/README.md

 - Use system administration tools to manage processes in Linux
 - Use scheduling utilities to automate processes
-- Edit text streams with compound sed statements
+- Modify text streams with sed statements
-- Analyze complex sed statements and determine their result
+- Accurately analyze and predict the result of complex sed statements
 - Search files with awk
 - Aggregate data in text files with awk
-- Clean data in text files with awk
+- Modify data in text files with awk
 - Search files with grep